phaustin/CMIP6_betts_intercomparison/get_domain.md

                       "wap",  # omega (subsidence rate in pressure coords) )

-required_fields = ['tas', 'mrsos', 'mrro', 'tslsi', 'huss'] # temporary hack, but this will work for fig 11
+required_fields = ['tas', 'mrsos', 'huss'] # temporary hack, but this will work for fig 11
 # i need to know which models we intend to parse for this project, they do not all have the same fields
 ```